tim-grams/Dynamic-Interval-Restrictions/docs/source/structure.rst

     Obstacle avoidance, oil extraction, and fuel saving environments.

 :src/algorithms:
-    Rllib class modifications for MPS-TD3, PAM, and modifications to the exploration for dynamic interval action spaces.
+    Rllib classes for MPS-TD3, PAM, and dynamic interval action spaces.

     Note that independent ddpg was the previous name for MPS-TD3.
 Unfortunately, it was not possible to rename the class without running all experiments again.

 :src/run.py: